mightycandle/.CP_Files/README.md

 ## Topics
 * Arrays:
-	- Bitset shifted OR for splitting array
+	- Bitset shifted OR for optimal splitting array
 	- Compress array values to fit in N
-	- Knapsack (0-1) weight,value,W
+	- Knapsack (0-1) with weight, value, W parameters
 	- Longest Increasing Subsequence
 	- Power set of a vector
-	- Room allocation
+	- Room allocation: Optimal with numbering
 	- Unique vector and contiguous counts
 * Graphs:
 	- Breadth First Search